 - Add everything to the slow cooker.

-- Keep check and testing to get the perfect end result.
+- Keep checking and testing to get the perfect end result.

 Notes